gnu-octave/bootstrap/README.md

 ### Quick start

-Below are some links to demonstrations of how the bootstrap or randomization functions from this package can be used to perform robust versions of commonly used statistical tests:
+Below are some links to demonstrations of how the bootstrap or randomization functions from this package can be used to perform variants of the commonly used statistical tests below, but without the Normality assumption:

  * [t-test to compare two independent samples (assuming equal variances)](https://gnu-octave.github.io/statistics-resampling/function/boot1way.html#1)